 We know that implementing new amenities and transforming legacy systems can be a challenge.
 That’s why we’ve put together a comprehensive guide that identifies technology trends in the industry that are driving changes in property management as it heads into a digital future.

-“It is my belief that property owners and managers who do not transition their portfolio management to cloud-based property management and smart access control software will be unable to keep pace,” says Jenny Lytle, general manager, commercial emerging business at Chamberlain Group.
+“I believe that property owners and managers who do not transition their portfolio management to cloud-based property management and smart access control software will be unable to keep pace,” says Jenny Lytle, general manager of commercial emerging business at Chamberlain Group.